Skeet Ulrich: Early life

 Ulrich's father kidnapped him and his brother when he was six years old, and they spent the next three years moving from Florida to New York and then to Pennsylvania.
 They were reunited with their mother in North Carolina, where his father disappeared from his life.

 The nickname "Skeet" originated from "Skeeter", a nickname he was given by his Little League coach because of his small stature and because he was fast as a mosquito.
 Along with his slight frame, he had poor health as a child, including numerous bouts with pneumonia; he underwent open-heart surgery to repair a defective ventricle.
 Ulrich graduated from Northwest Cabarrus High School in North Carolina.
-After enrolling at the University of North Carolina at Wilmington to study marine biology, he switched to New York University, where he was noticed by playwright David Mamet.
+After enrolling at the University of North Carolina Wilmington to study marine biology, he switched to New York University, where he studied under playwright David Mamet.

 Career

 In his earliest screen appearances, Ulrich was an uncredited extra in films Weekend at Bernie's (1989) and Teenage Mutant Ninja Turtles (1990).
 After joining the Atlantic Theater Company as an apprentice, Ulrich performed with the group, which got him noticed by director Stacy Cochran.
 She cast him in a CBS Schoolbreak Special.
 With her help, he also received his first notable role on screen in 1996 as the loutish boyfriend of Winona Ryder in Boys.
-That same year, he also appeared in Kevin Spacey’s directorial debut Albino Alligator and The Craft alongside Robin Tunney and Neve Campbell.
-He was cast that same year to star alongside Campbell again in Wes Craven's hit slasher film Scream as Billy Loomis.
+That same year, he also appeared in Kevin Spacey's directorial debut Albino Alligator and The Craft alongside Robin Tunney and Neve Campbell.
+He was cast that same year to star alongside Campbell again in Wes Craven's slasher film Scream as Billy Loomis where, during production, he was accidentally stabbed in the area where he had open-heart surgery.

 In 1997, he had a small role as an emotionally conflicted gay hustler in As Good as It Gets (along with fellow Scream actor Jamie Kennedy).
 He appeared in films like The Newton Boys (1998) and Chill Factor (1999).
 He starred as Juvenal, a young man with stigmata and healing powers in the Paul Schrader film Touch (1997), and he appeared in Ride with the Devil (1999), an American Civil War drama directed by Ang Lee.
 In 2000, he played computer hacker Kevin Mitnick in the film Takedown.